tsukumijima/FastAPI-RESTful/docs/user-guide/basics/api-model.md

 and use `snake_case` attribute names when initializing model instances in your own code, but accept `camelCase` attributes from external requests.

-Another `BaseModel` config setting commonly used with FastAPI is `orm_mode`, which allows your models to be read directly from ORM objects (such as those used by SQLAlchemy).
+Another `BaseModel` config setting commonly used with FastAPI is `from_attributes=True`, which allows your models to be read directly from ORM objects (such as those used by SQLAlchemy).

 You can use `fastapi_restful.api_model.APIModel` to easily enable all of these frequently desirable settings.